aadenisova/aadenisova.github.io/index.md

     <p>I mostly worked on scientific projects on weekends and evenings.
 In the end, I decided that I wanted to devote myself entirely to science and quit my job, thus beginning my slow journey back to academia.</p>

     <p>My interests mainly lie in the field of the evolution of cognitive abilities of birds, in particular the convergence between birds and humans.
-At the moment, I am working on two related projects: comparing innovation in different bird species and solving problems in Zonotrichia atricapilla.</p>
+At the moment, I am working on two related projects: comparing innovation in different bird species and solving problems in <i>Zonotrichia atricapilla</i>.</p>

     <p>As a full-time employee, I now work as an assistant director of science at Genotek, a company specializing in genetic testing.
 As part of my work, I conduct several research projects, including on oral microbiology and cardiogenetics.
 A project on voice genetics is also planned.</p>